dangrossman/daterangepicker/README.md

 * Showing week numbers
 * Maximum selectable range (i.e. 3 days, 1 week, 12 months)
 * Month and year dropdowns
+* Disable specific dates

 Syntax for all the options can be found in the examples.html file.

 ## License

 This code is made available under the same license as Twitter Bootstrap.
 Moment.js is included in this repository for convenience.
 It is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 --